Myth and Magic Club Brings the World of Fantasy to EvCC (Video)

 learn about mythologies, but they are able to share any mythologies that peak their own interest, that way everyone has a voice that can be heard.
 Since many members getting a chance to dive into their personal topic preferences, the club will continue to have endless myths to explore.

-Current club president, Zachary Blunck, who helped resurrect the club from it’s stagnant state, wants the club to be an inviting place where anyone can join and share their passion for mythologies.
+Current club president, Zachary Blunck, who helped resurrect the club from its stagnant state, wants the club to be an inviting place where anyone can join and share their passion for mythologies.
 Blunck said, “I wanted to make an environment where members can unwind and relax, have some fun and even learn about some interesting topics.”

-Because the club is still starting out, they are open about the types of activities members can participate in.
+Because the club is still starting out, they are open to the types of activities members can participate in.
 When evaluating the current state of the club, Dalton said “Right now we’re just sticking with the table-tops and card games.
-Basically stuff that costs very little budget if any at all because there’s stuff that people own themselves and we like the fact that we can just enjoy a game without having to spend a lot of money.”
+Basically, stuff that costs very little budget if any at all because there’s stuff that people own themselves and we like the fact that we can just enjoy a game without having to spend a lot of money.”

 Already having a Numenera campaign, where club members take part in the tabletop role-playing fantasy game, and a Dungeons and Dragons campaign planned for next quarter, there’s a bright future for what this club has to offer for EvCC and its students.
 Club member, Christian Lopp, a math major, has found comfort joining a club like this.
-With an abundance of classes behind his back, Lopp said “After taking all the other classes where your brain feels fried from all this thinking, it’s nice to come to a club where you could talk about history, mythos, bit of philosophy and play games.”
+With an abundance of classes behind his back, Lopp said: “After taking all the other classes where your brain feels fried from all this thinking, it’s nice to come to a club where you could talk about history, mythos, a bit of philosophy and play games.”